duckysmacky/quecto/README.md

 `> make`

-should theoretically work on both windows and linux
+only works on linux for now

 # todo
 - make tabs work